 - Reduce Cut back on the amount that's thrown away, $\checkmark$ - e.g. food waste, single-use plastic & clothing. - $\checkmark$ Reuse - Buy reusable items e.g. water bottle, coffee cup, cotton bag.
-Fix or turn old clothes into something new. - Recycle Wherever possible! $\checkmark$ - safely picking up rubbish.
+Fix or turn old clothes into something new. - Recycle Wherever possible! $\checkmark$ - Recover Take rubbish out of the environment by safely picking up rubbish.
 Taking part in community beach cleans is a great way to do this with friends and family.